 Second, we went to the Ricker household to refresh their garage floor.
 We used Endurable epoxy products with Spartacote’s flakes.
 We used the following products:

-- Endurable Concrete Armor Epoxy (with Storm Cloud Stain)
+- Endurable Concrete Armor (with Flake Broadcast and Storm Cloud Stain)

 Endurable Cost Per Square Foot: $1.92/sq. ft.
 (500 sq. ft.)

 We went through the same beginning process as our previous project.
 We used a 32” CPS Propane Grinder to grind through the old epoxy that remained on the floor.
 We did this with RSP Q8 PCD Diamonds and were assisted by a T8600 Propane Vacuum (HEPA Filter).

 We cleaned up the debris and remaining dust with the wand attachment and then applied Endurable Concrete Armor with Storm Cloud Stain.

 After broadcasting HP Spartacote Granite chip (1/4”), we scraped the excess and vacuumed it up.
 Then we sprayed a second coat of Concrete Armor Epoxy.
 Lastly, we spread HP Spartacote Flex SB Clear with squeegees to finish the project and seal the floor!

 Last but not least, we used the Key Resin System to give our Parts Manager, John, a brand-new office floor.
 Here is how it went:

 Per Square Foot: $1.10/sq. ft.
 (1000 sq. ft.)
 Does not include Urethane Topcoat.

 Before we started, John’s office was covered in a concrete polisher’s worst nightmare: carpeting.
 The first thing to do was to remove that nasty stuff!
 Next, we used an EDCO TL 9” Grinder to grind the remaining glue off the floor.
 The key to our success with that task was using our RSP 30 Grit Nitro tools.